betterwebleon/international-list/README.md

 \* *How?* Type this in your address (URL) bar:<br>
 <code>about:config</code>

 Hit enter and confirm a Firefox warning message.
-Then find the following preference names by copy-pasting each one to the "Search" bar.
+Then find the following preference names by copy-pasting each one to the "*Search*" bar.
 Double-click on each preference name and change its value to:

 |   | PREFERENCE NAME                                               | VALUE |
 |---|:--------------------------------------------------------------|:-----:|